antonk-liv/conservation_pipeline/README.md

 - If in the final conservation output with target sites, the positions of target sites are not found or not matched (presented by dash (-)), this means that the target sequence might be different to the one in the reference proteome for that species, even though the IDs are the same.
 This happens because UniProt sometimes updates the sequences and selects different isoforms as canonical.
 The ID of a canonical sequence remains the same.

 ## Examples
-Examples of actual inputs can be found [HERE](https://drive.google.com/drive/folders/18kNrndCI8Ou6K43s-v4nl3uNAalMSj5c?usp=sharing)
+Examples of actual inputs and outputs, as well as sample pipeline runs can be found [HERE](https://pgb.liv.ac.uk/~antonk/)

-Example outputs can be found [HERE](https://drive.google.com/drive/folders/1LyRarGg6iftCoF6Tl8ZwozHLRqH2ORBz?usp=sharing)

 ## Further Analysis
 ### **Analysing proteins which are not in the reference proteome of the origin species**